Don Hertzfeldt

 Don Hertzfeldt (born August 1, 1976) is an American animator, writer, and independent filmmaker.
-He is a two-time Academy Award nominee who is best known for the animated films It's Such a Beautiful Day, the World of Tomorrow series, ME, and Rejected.
+He is a two-time Academy Award nominee who is best known for the animated films It's Such a Beautiful Day, the World of Tomorrow series, Paper Trail, and Rejected.
 In 2014, his work appeared on The Simpsons.
-Eight of his short films have competed at the Sundance Film Festival, a festival record.
+Nine of his short films have competed at the Sundance Film Festival, a festival record.
 He is also the only filmmaker to have won the Sundance Film Festival's Grand Jury Prize for Short Film twice.

 Hertzfeldt's work has been described as "some of the most influential animation ever created", "some of the most vital and expressive animation of the millennium", "some of the most essential short films of the last 20 years", and "films of a sort that never really existed before."
 In 2020, GQ described his work as "simultaneously tragic and hilarious and philosophical and crude and deeply sad and fatalist and yet stubbornly, resolutely hopeful."

 Hertzfeldt's It's Such a Beautiful Day and World of Tomorrow have been regarded by critics as two of the best animated films of all time.

 In his book The World History of Animation, author Stephen Cavalier writes "Hertzfeldt is either a unique phenomenon or perhaps an example of a new way forward for individual animators surviving independently on their own terms... he attracts the kind of fanatical support from the student and alternative crowds usually associated with indie rock bands".

-Hertzfeldt's latest short film, ME, was released in 2024.
+Hertzfeldt's latest animated film, Paper Trail, premiered at the 2026 Sundance Film Festival and won the Special Jury Award for Creative Vision.
+In June, Paper Trail won the Annecy Crystal, the first American film in 22 years to win the Grand Prize at the Annecy International Animation Film Festival.